UBC-MDS/DSCI-532_2024_21/reports/m4_reflection.md

     When we click on a certain state on the map, the state code filter on the side will be synchronized.

+    When using the lasso select tool to choose a group of states on the map, the state code filter on the side will also be synchronized.

 -   Switch bar charts for a ranged chart. (or other similar clarification)

 -   Get rid of the bottom left bar chart since the average of the min and max is not that intuitive and will already be covered by the ranged charts